TJohnson93/mkdocs-material-tweaks/README.md

-# mkdocs-material-tweaks
+# Material for MKdocs CSS Tweaks
-CSS Tweaks made to Material for mkdocs that I re-use in all sites
+CSS Tweaks made to Material for mkdocs that I re-use in all sites.

+Want to submit your ideas or request another style, please submit an [issue](https://github.com/TJohnson93/mkdocs-material-tweaks/issues).

+---

 # CSS Tweaks